kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	:align: center
 	:scale: 100

-The economics of control charting cannot be overstated.
+The economics of monitoring charts cannot be overstated.
 The ArcelorMittal example above was introduced around 1997.
 The calculations required by this system are complex - however the computer systems performs them in near real-time, allowing the operators to take corrective action within a few seconds.
 The data show a significant reduction in breakouts since 1997 (*used with permission of Dr. John MacGregor*).
 The economic savings and increased productivity is in the millions of dollars per year, as each breakout costs around $200,000 to $500,000 due to process shutdowns and/or equipment damage.

 .. figure:: images/breakouts-dofasco-economics.png
 	:width: 750px